 The development presuming to save everybody was a shrewd idea forgetting a large part of humanity, as well as nature and animals.
 And, by forgetting the last-mentioned, the very prerequisite for life and sustentation, and, in fact, also for all trade, justly performed or not.
 The result: panting oxygen-deficient seas, cut down ancient forests which otherwise would have maintained the rain in the ground and carbon dioxide in the air; air in which the degree of oxygen is declining and harmful particles increasing.

-Fifty million mammals and birds are slaughtered yearly while wild animals are being extinguished due to diminished habitats – in only thirty years (1970-2000) the number of animals living in nature has been reduced by forty percent (WWF Index).
+Fifty billion mammals and birds are slaughtered yearly while wild animals are being extinguished due to diminished habitats – in only thirty years (1970-2000) the free living number of animals of vertebrate species has been reduced by forty percent (WWF Index 2008).
 Ninety percent of the big fish species in the oceans of the world are at risk of depletion.
-The number of zoonosis, sicknesses transferable from animals to humans originating in the meat businesses, the trading in confined animals, and wild animals, have increased and threatens to spread mass death of human beings through large scaled epidemics (pandemics).
+The number of zoonosis, sicknesses transferable from animals to humans, originating in the meat trade, the trading in confined animals, and wild animals, have increased and threatens to spread mass death of human beings through large scaled epidemics (pandemics).

 Modernity, the development with its death meat served at the everyday dinner table, had forgotten the form of the Earth.
 Round and good; round and good with certain rules.
 However, basic rule-setting for one’s actions and one’s society was never a priority of the leading cultures.
 Perhaps then, the crisis is what the Earth needs.
 Since, now we know: The Northern hemisphere, with its self-aggrandising omni potency, did not, at the end of the day, create an economy and a food culture fitting for global usage.
 When other continents are persuaded to follow accountings in which all life may be bought and consumed – and this objectification becomes an everyday cult – then everything may fall.
 As Vandana Shiva might have said about the mismanagement: We are eating the world into destruction.